KrmHzml/KrmHzml/README.md

 ## 🚀 About Me
-👩‍💻 I’m currently studying computer engineering in the third year of Çukurova university.
+👩‍💻 I’m a recent graduate of computer engineering from Cukurova University.

 🧠 I’m currently developing myself on Data Science.